greg-js/arch-wiki-md-repo/wiki/_content/english/Desktop entries.md

-Desktop entries is a [freedesktop.org](http://www.freedesktop.org/wiki/) standard for specifying the behaviour of programs running on [Xorg](/index.php/Xorg "Xorg").
-It is a configuration file that describes how an application is launched and how it appears in a menu with an icon.
+The freedesktop [Desktop Entry specification](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html) provides a standard for applications to integrate into a [desktop environment](/index.php/Desktop_environment "Desktop environment").
+Desktop entries are the configuration files that describe how an application is launched and which data it can handle.
+They also configure how an application appears in a menu with an icon, which is subject to the related [menu specification](https://specifications.freedesktop.org/menu-spec/menu-spec-latest.html) standard.

 The most common desktop entries are the `.desktop` and `.directory` files.
 This article explains briefly how to create useful and standard compliant desktop entries.
 It is mainly intended for package contributors and maintainers, but may also be useful for software developers and others.

 There are roughly three types of desktop entries: